Political Science (PhD)

 Doctor of Philosophy (PhD)

 The PhD in Political Science expands your training in the field as you work alongside experts in political theory, international relations and public policy.
 You will conduct primary research through surveys, archival data collection and fieldwork in order to make original contributions to the discipline.
 The program provides a stimulating environment in which to examine disciplinary subfields, allowing you to specialize in two areas of your choice.
 Our research-active faculty members will help you refine your analytical and writing skills, enabling you to better prepare your research for publication in top-ranking peer-reviewed academic journals such as the Canadian Journal of Political Science and the Review of International Studies.
 You will benefit from inter-institutional research networks, such as the Centre for the Study of Democratic Citizenship (CSDC) , the Center for Immigration Policy Evaluation, engAGE, the Centre for Research and Expertise in Social Gerontology (CREGÉS), Latin American Studies Network of Montreal (RÉLAM), and the Groupe de recherche interuniversitaire en philosophie politique de Montréal (GRIPP).
 Our students have funded their research through fellowships and awards from the Social Sciences and Humanities Research Council, the Fonds de recherche du Québec and GRIPP Montreal.

-Proficiency in English.
+- Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
-Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.
+Please refer to the English language proficiency page for further information on requirements and exemptions.

 Fully-qualified candidates are required to complete a minimum of 90 credits.

 All students will select two areas of specialization (for example Canadian Politics and International Politics).

 Please see the Political Science Courses page for course descriptions.